ereppond/housing-recommender/README.md

 > How frustrating is it when you want to look for houses to buy but you aren't sure where to begin.
 There are so many different factors that go into deciding when, where, and why to buy a house.

 > My goal is to build a recommender system that will hopefully make the process of looking for houses a bit easier.
-My hope is to use NLP on descriptions of houses you've already liked to cluster houses, along with different circumstances you're in, such as size of family, job location, etc. to help you decide where you should live.
+My hope is to use NLP on descriptions of houses you've already liked to cluster houses, along with different circumstances you're in, such as the size of family, job location, etc. to help you decide where you should live.

 ## Structure:
 > The website will take your favorited houses as csv format to recommend similar houses that may not be what you had been searching for originally but may be suitable for your circumstances.

 ** NOTE: This can only be used with Redfin's formatted favorited houses as csv. **

 ## The way to retrieve your favorited houses in csv format:
 1. Go to your Redfin favorites by clicking [here](https://www.redfin.com/myredfin/favorites).
 2. Click on the 'Download' button that is to the left of the 'Map Homes' button.
-3. Upload favorited houses as csv to website.
+3. Upload favorited houses as csv to the website.

 ## Information that can be entered:
 * Number of bedrooms
 * Number of bathrooms
-* Desired squarefootage
+* Desired square footage
 * Price range
 * Job location
 * Max distance from job